j2css/j2c/README.md

 - Improve the web site.
 Move the docs there.
 - Test DOM insertion methods in old IE.
-- Add scoped animation names and maybe font names too?
+- Improve At rule handling Arrays are currently inconsistent and buggy.

 ## License: MIT